Gomer Pyle: Character

 Both The Andy Griffith Show and Gomer Pyle, U.S.M.C. ended their runs by the late 1960s.
-While Mayberry R.F.D. continued from 1968 to 1971, where The Andy Griffith Show left off, the concept of returning Gomer to Mayberry was nixed, as the actor was given a CBS variety show of his own (which lasted two seasons).
+While Mayberry R.F.D. continued from 1968 to 1971, where The Andy Griffith Show left off, the concept of returning Gomer to Mayberry was nixed, as the actor was given a CBS variety show of his own (The Jim Nabors Hour, which lasted two seasons).
 Gomer eventually returned, along with most of the original cast of The Andy Griffith Show, to the 1986 television movie Return to Mayberry.
-Gomer and Goober Pyle run a gas station/car repair shop called "G & G Garage", implying that Gomer's Marine career had, at some point, ended.
+Gomer and Goober Pyle run a gas station/car repair shop called G & G Garage, implying that Gomer's Marine career had, at some point, ended.

 Jim Nabors briefly parodied his role in Cannonball Run II, playing a character named Homer Lyle.

-On an episode of The Lucy Show, "Lucy Gets Caught Up in the Draft", Nabors has a cameo role as "Gomer Pyle".
+On an episode of The Lucy Show, "Lucy Gets Caught Up in the Draft", Nabors has a cameo role as Gomer Pyle.

-When both The Carol Burnett Show and Gomer Pyle, U.S.M.C. were running on CBS first-run, there would be an annual crossover between the series – with a character played by Burnett appearing on Gomer Pyle, U.S.M.C., and Nabors appearing on Burnett's variety show on the first episode of every season.
+When both The Carol Burnett Show and Gomer Pyle, U.S.M.C. were running on CBS first run, an annual crossover aired between the series – with a character played by Burnett appearing on Gomer Pyle, U.S.M.C., and Nabors appearing on Burnett's variety show on the first episode of every season.